umerabbas/envtenant/README.md

 $tenant->email = 'person@acmeinc.com';

 // The unique subdomain field represents the subdomain portion of a domain and the database table prefix
+// Set subdomain and alias_domain field to NULL to access tenant by ID instead
 $tenant->subdomain = 'acme';

 // The unique alias_domain field represents an alternate full domain that can be used to access the tenant
+// Set subdomain and alias_domain field to NULL to access tenant by ID instead
 $tenant->alias_domain = 'acmeinc.com';

 // The non-unique connection field stores the Laravel database connection name